Rifts World Book Nine: South America 2

 Rifts World Book Nine: South America 2 is a 1995 role-playing game supplement for Rifts published by Palladium Books.

 Contents

-Rifts: South America 2 covers a broad variety of different regions and factions in South America.
+Rifts: South America 2 is a supplement which explores various South American regions and the factions that operate there.

 Reception

 Lucya Szachnowski reviewed Rifts: South America 2 for Arcane magazine, rating it a 6 out of 10 overall.
 Szachnowski comments that "New material - such as Nazcan line magic - is highly useable and straightforward.
 If you are used to Rifts or other Palladium systems, you shouldn't have much trouble with this.
 However, this isn't a book to buy as your first Rifts supplement because it constantly refers to other Palladium games."